loomio/loomio-docs/en/src/guides/board_processes/index.md

 Following are some examples of common practices and how to apply these in Loomio.

 - [Prepare for a meeting](#prepare-for-a-meeting)
-  - Actions and meeting focus
+  - Meeting focus and review actions
   - Agenda and notify
   - Find a time for meeting
   - Sign off minutes